jenkins-x/jx-docs/content/en/docs/v3/install-setup/getting-started/operator.md

 Jenkins X 3.x uses a [git operator](https://github.com/jenkins-x/jx-git-operator) to manage installing + upgrading of Jenkins X and any other components in any environment.

-Usually if you have [created your git repository](repository) via the [jx admin create](repository) command then the operator will be installed for you.
+Usually if you have [created your git repository](repository) via the [jx admin create](repository) command then the operator will be installed for you so you can skip this step and proceed directly to [setting up secrets](../secrets).

-If you create the git repository via some other means then you can run the `jx admin operator` command to install the operator for your repository.
+If you create the git repository via some other means (e.g. by hand via the github Fork button or something) then you can run the `jx admin operator` command to install the operator for your repository.

 ```bash
 jx admin operator --url=https://github.com/myorg/env-mycluster-dev.git